Zettlr/Zettlr/README.md

 This re-compiles the source-files needed by the exporter for building [reveal.js](https://revealjs.com/)-presentations.
 Due to the nature of how [Pandoc](https://pandoc.org/) creates such presentations, Zettlr needs to modify the output by Pandoc, which is why these files need to be pre-compiled.

-#### `start`

-This command spins up Electron and runs the app.
-You will use this quite frequently during development.

 #### `test`

 This runs the unit tests in the directory `./test`.
 Make sure to run this command prior to submitting a Pull Request, as this will be run every time you commit to the PR, and this way you can make sure that your changes don't break any tests, making the whole PR-process easier.